calista-ai/website-aesthetics-datasets/README.md

 From the total of 249 user sessions that were completed through our application, 174 passed the answer consistency check (69.88%).
 Through this process, we managed to collect **5094 pairwise comparisons**.

 We also utilized the **Bradley-Terry model in order to extract a rank for each webpage** through the comparison-based data collected.
+The final aesthetics scores are on the scale 1-10.

 ### Files